remoivs/EKS-n-CICD/README.md

 # EKS-n-CICD
+(notes from aws-eks-kubernetes-masterclass from Udemy)
 # DevOps with AWS Developer Tools on AWS EKS

-## Step-01: Introduction to DevOps
+## Step-01: DevOps
-- Understand DevOps concepts
-  - CI - Continuous Integration
-  - CD - Continuous Deployment or Delivery
+-  EKS cluster
-- Understand more about AWS Tools that help us to implement DevOps.
+-  AWS Tools that help us to implement DevOps.
   - AWS CodeCommit
   - AWS CodeBuild
   - AWS CodePipeline

-## Step-02: What are we going to learn?
+## Step-02:
 - We are going to create a ECR Repository for our Docker Images
 - We are going to create Code Commit Git Repository and check-in our Docker and Kubernetes Manifests
 - We will write a `buildspec.yml` which will eventually build a docker image, push the same to ECR Repository and Deploy the updated k8s Deployment manifest to EKS Cluster.